Anomalies of Generalized Symmetries from Solitonic Defects: Solitonic Defects of Codimension Two and Three

 \subsection{Codimension-Two Solitonic Defects}

 \paragraph{Vortex defects.} A \textit{vortex defect} $V$ is a solitonic defect which induces a vortex configuration for the 0-form symmetry group $\cF$.
-Such a vortex configuration for $\cF$ is specified by a \textit{co-character} of $\cF$, which is a homomorphism \be \phi:~U(1)\to\cF \, . \ee On a small circle $S^1$ linking the $(d-2)$-dimensional locus $\cL_{d-2}\subset M_d$ occupied by $V$ in spacetime $M_d$, such a vortex configuration requires that the background connection for $U(1)_\phi := \text{Im}\, \phi \subset \cF$ has a winding number $1$.
+Such a vortex configuration for $\cF$ is specified by a \textit{co-character} of $\cF$, which is a homomorphism \be \phi:~U(1)\to\cF \, . \ee On a small circle $S^1$ linking the $(d-2)$-dimensional locus $\cL_{d-2}\subset M_d$ occupied by $V$ in spacetime $M_d$, the co-character $\phi$ defining the vortex configuration is such that the background connection for $U(1)_\phi := \text{Im}\, \phi \subset \cF$ has a winding number $1$.
 In other words, \be \int_{D_2} c_1=1\,, \ee where $D_2$ is a small disk intersecting $\cL_{d-2}$ at one point, whose boundary is the above small circle $S^1$, and $c_1$ is the first Chern class of the background $U(1)_\phi$ bundle.
 If a codimension-two defect $V$ induces a vortex configuration with co-character $\phi$, we say it lies in the \textit{vortex sector} $\phi$.

 To any codimension-two defect $V$ in the vortex sector $\phi$, we can associate an element \be \alpha_\phi\in\cZ \, , \ee which is the obstruction to lifting the co-character $\phi$ of $\cF$ to a co-character of $F$.
 The physical interpretation of $\alpha_\phi$ is that the $\cZ$-valued background field $w_2$ capturing the obstruction of lifting the background $\cF$ bundle to an $F$ bundle is forced to satisfy \be \int_{D_2} w_2=\alpha_\phi\, . \ee